cypress-exe/InfiniBot/README.md

 ## Setup

-Follow these steps to set up InfiniBot:
+Follow these steps to set up InfiniBot for a linux environment.
+Some steps may vary for certain operating systems.

-1. Clone the repository.
+1. Clone the repository with `git clone https://github.com/cypress-exe/InfiniBot.git`.
+2. Run `sudo snap install docker` to install docker.
-2. Run `./rebuild_and_run.bash` using a Bash terminal (other command line tools may work, but Bash is the supported one).
+3. Run `sudo bash build.bash` using a Bash terminal (other command line tools may work, but Bash is the supported one).
 Docker will begin building the container, which may take some time on the first run.
+4. Run `sudo bash run.bash` to run the container.
-3. Once the build completes, InfiniBot will start, but you will see the following error message:
+5. Once the build completes, InfiniBot will start, but you will see the following error message:
     ```
     FATAL ERROR: Token config file generated in ./generated/configure/TOKEN.json.
 Please configure your token!!!
     Exiting...
     ```
-4. To resolve this, navigate to `./generated/configure/TOKEN.json` and add your Discord bot’s token to the `discord_auth_token` field.
+6. To resolve this, navigate to `./generated/configure/TOKEN.json` and add your Discord bot’s token to the `discord_auth_token` field.
     - **Note:** The `topgg_auth_token` field is for the token provided by Top.gg (a Discord bot listing website) to report InfiniBot's server count.
 Since this feature is only used on the official InfiniBot application, you should leave this as `None`.
-5. Restart the bot by running `./rebuild_and_run.bash` again.
+7. Restart the bot by running `sudo bash rebuild_and_run.bash` again.
-6. InfiniBot should now start up.
+8. InfiniBot should now start up.
 Make sure to invite your bot to a server to get started.
-7. You can configure additional settings in the `./generated/configure` folder, such as:
+9. You can configure additional settings in the `./generated/configure` folder, such as:
     - Default profane words to moderate.
     - Global status for all main features (can be overridden with admin commands).
     - Developer IDs, development server IDs, and other configuration settings (most settings should be left as is, as they are used for the official InfiniBot application).